Koi no Fuga

 "Koi no Fuga" (恋のフーガ) is the fourth single of the Hello!
 Project duo W, released on February 9, 2005 on the Zetima label.
 A Single V DVD containing the music video was released on February 23, 2005.
+It peaked at number 12 on Oricon Singles Chart.

 The song "Koi no Fuga" is a cover of a song originally released by The Peanuts in August 1967; "Furimukanaide" is also a song first recorded by The Peanuts, but was also covered in the 80s by Wink, and by Yuki Koyanagi in 2003.
+It was also parodied in the Super Sentai Series Engine Sentai Go-Onger.